Ashutoshpatel1802/ashutosh-demo/README.md

 # ashutosh-demo
-this is my first sample git repository
+This is my first sample git repository
+By Ashutoshpatel1802